www.

 can

 often be collected at 5p.m. the same day.
+The

-The consulate usually
+consulate usually

 want to see your

 flight ticket or booking in order to grant the visa.
-If you
+If

 income

-phone beforehand to ask, thus avoiding a traumatic day of phoning
+ask, thus avoiding a traumatic day of phoning

 Ecuador asking for additional documentation or financial guarantees at